kingtochan/NotionistWidget/README.md

 ## Build

-No pre-built binary is provided — you must build from source.
+No pre-built binary is provided.
+This project is designed to be built from source locally.

 **Requirements:** macOS 13+, Xcode 15+